RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/searchandconnect.rst

 1.0 Creating the Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. First click on the 'Search' link on the left hand side of the home page.
+1. First, click on the 'Search' link on the left hand side of the home page.

 2. Then in the search box provided type either the username, firstname or surname of the user you wish to connect to.
-Please note Carers can not connect to another carer and a patient cannot connect to another patient.
+Please note that Carers can not connect to another carer and a patient cannot connect to another patient.

 .. image:: /images/connect1.png